ruanbekker/ruanbekker.github.io/source/_posts/2019-07-07-making-deploying-functions-even-easier-with-faas-cli-up-using-openfaas.markdown

 ## The way I always did it:

-Usually, I will go through this flow: create, build, push, deploy, when creating 2 functions that will be in the same stack:
+.Usually, I will go through this flow: create, build, push, deploy, when creating 2 functions that will be in the same stack:

 ```
 $ faas-cli new --lang python3 fn-old-foo \